island-is/handbook/observability.md

 Grafana - TBD.

+## Define the boundaries of expected behaviour

+When it comes to metrics we need to baseline the correct behaviour.
+That usually takes a few days, maybe even weeks.
+Together, the Ops and Dev team can decide the allowed deviation from the baseline behaviour.

 ## Document applications' components and their maintenance operations

 [Ops](./personas.md#ops) need to know each application's components, how they interact together as well as interaction with any external services.
 For example the following information would be really useful:

 - component type - web service, web frontend, message processor, etc.
 - description - the purpose and responsibilities of this component.
+- authentication - the auth model for the service - `user-token`, `service-token`, `none`, etc
 - dependencies
   - local
   - external